-This venture is based in Seattle, Wash., and for once that’s an advantage.
+This venture is based in Seattle, Washington, and for once that’s an advantage.
 It’s not, of course, for our sports teams, which have to travel farther than any other teams to compete every season.
 We’re happy to point out that 2013 was an exception for our Super Bowl champion NFL team and that 2004 and 2010 were very good years for our WNBA team (Go Storm).

 Within 100 miles of Seattle lie 3.4 million acres of wilderness, the most of any major U.S. city.
 Here, we’re within four hours, by car, of three National Parks.
 Two, Mount Rainier and North Cascades, are about two hours away.
 The third, Olympic, is the third-most visited national park in the country, and Mount Rainier is No. 17.
 Eighty percent of the rest of the system can be reached by train or short plane ride.
 Or a day or less drive.

 The Pacific Northwest also is home to giants in outdoor retail and manufacturing, as well as headquarters for the world’s most respected guide services and several of the nation’s most innovative non-profit outdoors organizations.

 From this ideal location, The Trail Posse is committed to helping make the outdoors, particularly national parks, less daunting and more approachable by:

 * Chronicling the outdoors, public lands and their users with the highest standards and transparency.